Roytsai27/Dual-Attentive-Tree-aware-Embedding/experiments/weekly-customs-selection/README.md

 * In our setting, we consider training period from 2016-01-01 ~ 2017-10-01 and 2017-10-01 ~ 2017-12-31 as a validation period.

 #### Results
 Considering the total number of imports are over two thousands, Top-10 high fraudulent transactions, and bottom-10 low fraudulent transactions selected by DATE and other models are quite consistent each other.
-[Jupyter Notebook](./weekly-custom-selection-results.ipynb).
+Check this [Jupyter Notebook](./weekly-custom-selection-results.ipynb) for more details.
 ![See this figure](./DATE-customs-selection.png)